TANHY04/Last_Minute_Team/README.md

 ## ⚠️ Use your own Gemini API key for secret.motl

 To fully experience the our program, please use your own Gemini API key on "secret.motl".
 This ensures secure and personalized access during testing.
+Remember to add this file under a folder named ".streamlit"